Cities Try Convincing Amazon They're Ready For Its New Headquarters

 An official from Toronto has called Amazon's search for the second headquarters "the Olympics of the corporate world."

-It's a pretty unique situation of its kind and scale.
+It's a unique situation of its kind and scale.
 Typically, cities and states vie for factories or offices behind the scenes.
 This time, Amazon's public solicitation of bids from essentially all major metropolitan areas in North America has prompted reporters and analysts across the continent to run their own odds on potential winners.

 What's at stake?